plone/documentation/adapt-and-extend/theming/resourceregistry.rst

 Finally, in ``mockup/patterns/structure/js/views/actionmenu.js``, we can list a `text dependency <http://requirejs.org/docs/api.html#text>`_.

-The url base for the dependency is listed as ``mockup-patterns-structure-url``.
+The URL base for the dependency is listed as ``mockup-patterns-structure-url``.

 The path that follows will be resolved from the registered resource directory set in the URL option for this resource record: ``mockup/patterns/structure``.

 .. code-block:: js